JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/architecture/decisions/ADR-0001-nim-language.md

 ## Context

-We needed to select a programming language for the RotoClear embedded camera server that would provide:
+We needed to select a programming language for the C Pro embedded camera server that would provide:

 - Low-level hardware access (V4L2, GPIO, I2C)
 - High performance for real-time video processing